PKU-ICST-MIPL/Bridge-GAN_TCSVT2019/README.md

 ## Introduction
 This is the source code of our IEEE TCSVT 2019 paper "Bridge-GAN: Interpretable Representation Learning for Text-to-image Synthesis".
-Please cite the following papers if you use our code.
+Please cite the following paper if you use our code.

 Mingkuan Yuan and Yuxin Peng, "Bridge-GAN: Interpretable Representation Learning for Text-to-image Synthesis", IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), DOI:10.1109/TCSVT.2019.2953753, Nov.
 2019. [[pdf]](http://59.108.48.34/tiki/download_paper.php?fileId=201922)